SV-ZeroOne/sv-zeroone.github.io/_posts/2020-08-29-hacking-server-lab.md

 Here is a link to a even more detailed guide on setting up a hacking lab: [VulnHub - Setting up a local lab](https://www.vulnhub.com/lab/)

 Once you have aquatinted yourself with VulnHub download any virtual machine image that suits your level and needs.

+### Adding OVE or VMDK Virtual Image files to Virtual box

+Todo: detail how to add each type of VM files to virtual box.

 ### General Tips